Neuron-Group/orca_menu/doc/testing_proposal.md

 - submenu opens on the expected side, or flips left when needed
 - selected row remains visible after repeated scroll or keyboard moves

-## Backend Coverage
+## Hydra Coverage

-The plugin has two meaningful execution modes:

-- Hydra mode
-- Hydra-backed mode
+The plugin now uses Hydra as its only menu backend.

 Most behavior should be tested with a lightweight Hydra stub for deterministic automation.
 Add a smaller Hydra-focused suite that verifies backend-specific contracts against terminal input and activation flow: